Almost 50% of UK users consider changing providers due to EU roaming fees

 As people across the UK face galloping inflation and soaring energy bills, consumers want better value from the suppliers in their life, the better to keep household costs as low as possible.
 Mobile phone brands cynically used the Brexit controversy as a justification for raising prices.
 They may find they have strained their ‘customer relationship’ by cheating on their customers, according to the study.

-Research was commissioned by Lyca Mobile, the world’s largest mobile virtual network operator (MVNO), as it sought to examine how austerity has strained relationships between customers and mobile network operators (MNOs).
+The research was commissioned by Lyca Mobile, the world’s largest mobile virtual network operator (MVNO), as it sought to examine how austerity has strained relationships between customers and mobile network operators (MNOs).
 From May 19th to 1st June independent research company Censuswide quizzed 1,012 contract customers of Vodafone, O2, EE and Three.
 It sought to discover if subscribers will stay with a company if it imposes roaming charges and why they might leave. uk operators eu roaming charges

 Roughly half (44%) said the return of roaming charges made them think about switching providers.
 Many thought that the big four mobile network operators were using Brexit as an excuse for price hikes.
-Roughly a third (36%) pointed out that free roaming tariffs were being offered by alternative providers and the collusion by the big players could prompt them to switch.
+Roughly a third (36%) pointed out that free-roaming tariffs were being offered by alternative providers and the collusion by the big players could prompt them to switch.

 In a free market the consumer is only empowered if they have perfect information for their buying decisions, but the survey sample say they were confused about roaming charges.
 Half (51%) of the UK’s mobile contract customers (if this survey accurately reflects national sentiment) don’t know if their provider has reintroduced roaming charges and a minority (39%) feel confident they understand how much they will pay for roaming in the EU.